-In addition, an affiliate of our management team (and/or its designees) has committed to purchase an aggregate of 895,000 private units at a price of \$10.00 per unit (\$8,950,000 in the aggregate) in a private placement that will occur simultaneously with the closing of this offering.
+In addition, Keener International Ltd., which is controlled by Vadim Komissarov, has committed to purchase an aggregate of 895,000 private units at a price of \$10.00 per unit (\$8,950,000 in the aggregate) in a private placement that will occur simultaneously with the closing of this offering.
 Our insiders have also agreed that if the over-allotment option is exercised by the underwriters, they will purchase from us at a price of \$10.00 per unit the number of private units (up to a maximum of 114,000 private units) that is necessary to maintain in the trust account an amount equal to \$10.35 per share of common stock sold to the public in this offering.
 These additional private units will be purchased in a private placement that will occur simultaneously with the purchase of units resulting from the exercise of the over-allotment option.
 The proceeds from the private placement of the private units will be added to the proceeds of this offering and placed in the trust account.